leojo/Chronicler-android/README.md

 * Error handling is still needed in some places, esp. with faulty requests to the server.
 * Limiting user input is needed in some places.
 * Magic items have not been implemented.
 This is not a bug, it's a lack of a feature. :)
+* When using the search, a fatal error occurs when the user clicks on a search result, goes back to the search activity and tries to search for a new string.
+This is because the adapter for the list is updated out of the ui thread which is risky and we need to fix it by making sure its always updated in sync with the list content.